 For me, the core of biohacking is being responsive and courageous in recognising the signs of my body and mind, and then actually making changes based on that.
 Reasons behind the actions are very important.
 I’ve tried to dig deeper into my habits and routines to see the underlying causes.
 Someone could say that I over-exercise, and I’ve tried to understand why I need to move so much.
 But since it makes me feel so good, can it be wrong?

 LESS SITTING, MORE MOVING

 No over-exercising – but you still need to be active most of the day!
 “Sitting is the new smoking” – I’m sure you’ve heard it, too.
-Tight shoulders, headaches, tiredness?
+Tight shoulders, headache, tiredness?
 Try to stand at least part of your working day.

 EAT REAL FOOD

 We all agree that healthy nutrition means real food.
-Minimising processed, artificial ingredients, and toxins takes you far.
+Minimising processed, artificial ingredients, and toxins take you far.
 Even better if you leave sugar, dairy, and grains.
 Sure you can do some tests and see specialists but still, it’s YOU who needs to do the testing to see how certain foods make you feel.

 GO TO NATURE